Caldass/pl-matches-predictor/README.md

 - **a_odd** - Away team winning odd.

 ## Data cleaning
-Did a brief data cleaning in order to prepare our dataset to create new features:
+Did a brief data cleaning and created main features in order to prepare the dataset for the next step:

+- Transformed date into datetime.
+- Changed odd columns to float.
 - Got beginning year of a season.
 - Split match name into home and away teams.
-- Transformed date into datetime.
+- Split scores into home and away score.
-- Changed odd columns to float.
+- Created feature with the match result.

 ## Feature Engineering
 Created 35+ new features in order to help predict the match outcome.
 Most features had to be created for each team, therefore the prefix "ht" for home team and "at" for away team.
 Here are some of the created features: